 What Is LEED Certification And How Does It Apply To Commercial Resinous Flooring?

 Over 20 years ago, The Leadership in Energy and Environmental Design (LEED) sustainable certification program was founded by the U.S. Green Building Council.
-The purpose of this was to provide guidelines and standards that a construction project must comply with in order to be deemed environmentally sustainable.
+The purpose of this was to provide guidelines and standards that a construction project, or a commercial epoxy flooring project must comply with in order to be deemed environmentally sustainable.

 If you’re starting a new architectural project, or even revitalizing an already existing building, there’s a good chance that you’re required to meet LEED certification requirements.
 But how does LEED work?
 Why is it important?
 And how do you make sure your floors are LEED compliant?